-A true story and case study of negative SEO attacks…
+A true story and case study of multiple long-term negative SEO attacks…

 Now, there are many who believe you can use those penalties against a competitor…

 Google’s updates, penalties and filters, particularly the Penguin algorithm update, have some webmasters convinced that someone could build lots of spammy links to a competitor’s website to make it look like they have violated Google’s guidelines, and cause the site’s rankings to drop off the search engine results completely.
-Is it possible?
-Maybe, but effective “Google Bombing” is not very likely as Google’s Matt Cutts explains in this video:
+Is Negative SEO possible?
+Seems like it could be, but effective “Google Bombing” is not very likely as Google’s Matt Cutts explains in this video:

 A few reasons why “NSEO” is not likely to work against an otherwise legitimate site:

-- It would take a lot of work to be successful.
+- It would take a lot of work for a negative SEO attack to be successful.
 People who would do such a thing tend to not work hard and would find that it is just not worth the effort.

 - A site with a strong, natural link profile would be able to carry a relatively small number of bad links without a problem.